ItelSunday/Redux_counter/README.md

 If you end up finishing quickly, you'll see there are a few Stretch Problem prompts at the top of the `Counter.js` component file.
 Feel free to take a stab at implementing those.
 Or, you could take a look at the awesome Redux documentation [here](http://redux.js.org/docs/basics/).

 Good luck and have fun!
+Test!